aarongable/draft-acme-profiles/draft-aaron-acme-profiles.md

 `profile` (string, optional): A string uniquely identifying the profile which will be used to affect issuance of the certificate requested by this Order.

 To select a profile, the client includes the desired profile name in the `profile` field of the Order object they supply to the newOrder request.
-The client MUST NOT request a profile name that is not advertised in the server's Directory metadata object.
+The client SHOULD NOT request a profile name that is not advertised in the server's Directory metadata object.

 ~~~ text
     POST /acme/new-order HTTP/1.1